Gabgrz/java-misc/README.md

 # Java Misc

-A collection of Java exercises, examples, and practice code covering various topics and concepts.
+A collection of Java exercises, examples, and practice code covering various topics and concepts from 2019 and earlier.

 ## Structure